New Solar Modules

 - Zero carbon footprint

-Types and kinds of BIPV
+Types of BIPV and the types

-Solar Panels Roofing
+Solar Panels for Roofing

 Solar Cells Transparent glaze

-General building elements
+General building components

 There are pros and cons to using Building-integrated photovoltaics